sfischer13/m17n-fa-post/README.md

 You have to copy `fa-post.mim` to a place where m17n can find it (`~/.m17n.d/`) and then restart your input method.

-A recent Linux system with an input method (IBus, UIM, SCIM) that supports the [m17n](http://www.nongnu.org/m17n/) library is required.
+A recent Linux system with an input method (IBus, UIM, SCIM, Fcitx) that supports the [m17n](http://www.nongnu.org/m17n/) library is required.

 ### Ubuntu + IBus